jttyeung/jttyeung.github.io/_posts/2017-06-01-raspberry-pi-vpn-setup.md

 ### Objective:
-Set up a Raspberry Pi as a VPN to your home network in order to increase security and privacy while browsing on public networks.
+Set up a Raspberry Pi as a VPN to your home network in order to [increase security and privacy while browsing on public networks][wifi safety].

 Personal objective: Learn a little bit more about networking, security, and do something with my newly gifted Raspberry Pi!